pooladkhay/koops/README.md

 ## koops
-An eBPF kprobe that attaches to oops_exit function and counts the number of kernel oopses happend after the attachment.
+An ebpf program that attaches a kprobe to oops_exit function and exports the number of kernel oopses happend after the attachment in prometheus format.

 To simulate an oops, build and install the kernel module located in `oops_mod` directory.
 ### Run